texx00/sandypi/readme.md

 # Updates

+The software will prompt weekly if a new tag version has been added.
+The tagged version should be stable.
+Mid-tags commits may not be stable (for this reason the software will not notify these updates).

 To update to the last available version of the software in linux you can run the following commands:

 ```